google/WebFundamentals/src/content/en/fundamentals/performance/webpack/use-long-term-caching.md

 </pre>

 Note: Webpack could generate a different hash even if the bundle stays the same – e.g. if you rename a file or compile the bundle under a different OS.
+This is a bug, and there’s no clear solution yet.
+[See the discussion on GitHub](https://github.com/webpack/webpack/issues/1479)

-[This is a bug.](https://github.com/webpack/webpack/issues/1479) <br><br> If you need the file name to send it to the client, use either the `HtmlWebpackPlugin` or the `WebpackManifestPlugin`.
+If you need the
+file name to send it to the client, use either the `HtmlWebpackPlugin` or the `WebpackManifestPlugin`.